sautmanurung1/sautmanurung1/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Javascript, Java, Cloud Computing, Ethical Hacker, Database
+- 🌱 I’m currently learning Javascript, Java, C Family, Cloud Computing, Ethical Hacker, Database
 - 👯 I’m looking to collaborate on Backend Engineer
 - 🤔 I’m looking for help with Error Code
 - 💬 Ask me about Backend Developer